TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Experiments

 \subsection{Compared Methods}

 We evaluate TwinVLA against three bimanual manipulation policies, each representing a different point in the design space.

 \begin{itemize}[leftmargin=2em,topsep=0pt,itemsep=0pt,parsep=3pt] \item \textbf{RDT-1B}~\citep{liu2024rdt}: This serves as our direct baseline.
-With a comparable size($1.2$B vs. TwinVLA's $1.3$B parameters), it represents the standard monolithic approach that requires substantially larger resources ($1.4$M trajectories, $\sim 25$ H100 days). \item $\boldsymbol{\pi_0}$~\citep{black2024pi_0}: We include this as a skyline, as this is $3.3$B-parameter VLA trained on over $10$K hours of proprietary robot data.
+With a comparable size($1.2$B vs. TwinVLA's $1.3$B parameters), it represents the standard monolithic approach that requires substantially larger resources ($\sim$2,400h data, $\sim 25$ H100 days). \item $\boldsymbol{\pi_0}$~\citep{black2024pi_0}: We include this as an upper-bound, as this is $3.3$B-parameter VLA trained on over $10$K hours of proprietary robot data.
 Our goal is to assess how closely TwinVLA can approach this performance ceiling with far greater efficiency. \item \textbf{Diffusion Policy (DP)}~\citep{chi2023diffusion}: This is a strong baseline method in low-data regime with $271$M parameters, used to demonstrate the crucial benefits of pretraining. \end{itemize}